metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 What a horribly-executed read option play by the Lions, leading to an interception.
 Shame on Goff for trying to force a pass through a window that wasn't there.
 He's forced another ugly throw a little later on a bootleg that didn't fool the safeties.

 Minnesota is just stunting all over Detroit's screens.

+You have to give Detroit credit for fighting to the very end.